Calling all community heroes! Do you want to make a positive difference to your community?

 AND meet at least one of the following:

-• Lived in or within three miles of the parish for the preceding 12 months
+• The applicant has lived in the parish area or within three miles of it during the whole of the 12 months before the day of their co-option.

 AND